 The modern approach has been to consider each of these factors individually to determining if the factor weighs in favor of the party paying support, the party receiving support, or if it is considered neutral and then considering all of the factors in totality.
 If, based on the totality of the circumstances (which is unique to every case) the relationship is determined to be a de facto marriage as opposed to a “dating” relationship, maintenance will be terminated permanently.

 In the past, the need for support was indirectly considered through the above-mentioned factors.
 Recently, the trend has been to consider whether the spouse receiving maintenance has formed a relationship where the partners look to each other for support, not whether the support provided through the new relationship is in fact adequate or comparable to the support being paid.

-While cohabitation is a personal choice and a growing trend amongst couples, if you are in a relationship with someone and still receiving maintenance, you should be certain to talk with your attorney and discuss all of the factors and understand your risk.
+While cohabitation is a personal choice and a growing trend amongst couples, if you are in a relationship with someone and still receiving maintenance, you should be certain to talk with your Chicago Cohabitation Agreement Attorney and discuss all of the factors and understand your risk.
 Failing do so could truly impact your financial security.

-Ashley D. Wood is an associate with Katz & Stefani.
+Ashley D. Wood is an associate with Katz & Stefani, LLC.

 The Best Ways Clients Can Minimize Divorce Attorney Fees

 Tips For A Productive Divorce Attorney Client Relationship